 - Three endorsement letters from researchers in the field supporting the nomination.
 At least one of the three endorsers must be an ACM SIGMETRICS member.

-- A concise statement (one sentence) of the achievement(s) for which the award is being given.
+- A concise statement (one sentence) of the achievement(s) for which the award is being sought.

 Rules for Nomination:

-- The nominator must be a SIGMETRICS member
+- The nominator must be an ACM SIGMETRICS member.

 - The nominee cannot be any of the following:

-b. a member of the Sigmetrics Executive Committee,
+- a member of the ACM SIGMETRICS Executive Committee,

-c. a member of the Rising Star Researcher Award Committee.
+- a member of the Rising Star Research Award Committee.

 - Nominations that do not result in an award can be resubmitted in subsequent years.

-Questions should be sent to the committee chair, Erich Nahum, at
+Questions should be sent to the committee chair.
+Good luck!

 2012: Dr. Marc Lelarge (press release)